This vibrating bracelet encourages your body to have lucid dreams

 If you could control your dreams, what would you do?
 Maybe you would take to the skies and fly over your favorite city, meet your favorite celebrity, or turn back time.
 Perhaps you would even break the law without fear of the consequences.

-True lucid dreaming is an aspiration for many, but with only 20% of us experiencing it regularly, it’s a fantasy for most.
+True lucid dreaming - or the ability to be aware of dreaming and even control what you do in your dreams - is an aspiration for many, but with only 20% of us experiencing it regularly, it’s a fantasy for most.
 Well, thanks to the InstaDreamer, it could soon become a reality, following a successful Kickstarter campaign. the vibrating Fitbit-style bracelet is due to begin production this month.

 The fitness tracker-like bracelet works by using Pavlovian conditioning via vibrations to your wrist, training the brain to recognize when you’re dreaming - after which you should in theory be able to take control of your dream.